paritytech/substrate/docs/DOCUMENTATION_GUIDELINES.md

 //!
 //! ## Code Details
 //!
 //! <Reminder: inside the [`pallet`] module, a template that leads the reader to the relevant items is auto-generated.
-There is no need to repeat things like "See Config trait for ...", which are generated inside [`pallet`] here anyways>
+There is no need to repeat things like "See Config trait for ...", which are generated inside [`pallet`] here anyways.
+You can use the below line as-is:>
 //!
 //!
-See [`pallet`] module.
+See the [`pallet`] module for more information about the interfaces this pallet exposes, including its configuration trait, dispatchables, events and errors.
 //!
 //! <The audience of this is those who want to know how this pallet works, to the extent of being able to build something on top of it, like a DApp or another pallet>
 //!